tty2/kubic/README.md

 The idea is to free from the need to keep namespaces, deployments, pods names in memory.

-It's a good replacement for kubectl or more precisely it's and additional tool that takes over the most of work.
+It's a good replacement for kubectl or more precisely it's an additional tool that takes over the most of work.

 ## Features